Analysis: SNP joy as ‘softly spoken’ Salmond aide returns to calm political storms

 SNP politicians have experienced something of a morale boost by Humza Yousaf's decision to appoint Kevin Pringle as his top spin doctor.

-The head of communications for former first minister Alex Salmond will be taking up his new role next week as a low mood overshadows the governing party following Nicola Sturgeon's resignation, the ongoing police investigation into party finances and a looming by-election and general election.
+The head of communications for former first minister Alex Salmond will be taking up his new role next week as a low mood continues to overshadow the governing party following Nicola Sturgeon's resignation, the ongoing police investigation into party finances and a looming by-election and general election.

 SNP President Michael Russell described the situation the party finds itself in as its biggest crisis in 50 years.